zed-industries/docs/configuration/themes.md

 <summary>Can you add file type icons to themes?</summary>

-Not yet, but it is [highly requested](https://github.com/zed-industries/feedback/issues/206) on our feedback board.
-If you would like to see this feature specifically, feel free to share any projects for sourcing these in the [GitHub issue](https://github.com/zed-industries/feedback/issues/206).
+Not yet, but it is [highly requested](https://github.com/zed-industries/community/issues/206) in our community board.
+If you would like to see this feature specifically, feel free to share any projects for sourcing these in the [GitHub issue](https://github.com/zed-industries/community/issues/206).

 </details>